brendan0913/CSM146/README.md

 # CSM146
-Problem sets (with code) for Machine Learning Class at UCLA
+Problem sets (with code) for Intro to Machine Learning class at UCLA